survivejs/maintenance-book/manuscript/packaging/03-publishing.md

 The next time someone runs `npm install`, npm will use the versions specified in this lockfile.
 The point is to provide predictable environment as sometimes a package might break by not following the aforementioned SemVer rules correctly.

 [Yarn](https://yarnpkg.com/), an npm alternative, implemented the idea of lockfiles first.
-It provides certain functionality, such as workspaces, not found in npm and continues to push the envelope.
+It provides certain functionality, such as workspaces, not found in npm and continues to improve over npm.

 T> [Sebastian McKenzie discusses the difference between the lockfile approaches](https://yarnpkg.com/blog/2017/05/31/determinism/).
 In short, Yarn needs *package.json* to work while npm doesn't.
-Future interoperability is still unclear due to the difference of the approaches.
+Future interoperability is unclear.

 ## Conclusion